Growing up in North Idaho, we never imagined that one day we’d observe Veterans Day in Switzerland.

 Sometimes the best way to understand your country is to leave it for awhile.

 Since that trip, we’ve moved halfway around the world, landing in the very heart of Europe.
-We’re surrounded by countries that once supported both the Axis and Allied Powers during WWII.
+We’re surrounded by countries that once supported either the Axis or Allied Powers during WWII.

 But here in neutral Switzerland, Veterans Day doesn’t exist.